Direct Listings vs. IPOs: How Are They Different?

 The Takeaway

-Direct listings are an appealing alternative to IPOs for private companies who want to go public, thanks in part to lower costs and reduced regulations.
+Direct listings may be an appealing alternative to IPOs for some private companies that want to go public, thanks in part to lower initial underwriting costs and a different regulatory path to listing.
 A direct listing may also be appealing to retail investors who want to purchase shares from companies that are going public.

 FAQ